danielabar/css3d-tuts/README.md

 which represent the faces of the cube.
 In this way, the cube can be rotated, which will rotate all the planes together.

 Make all the faces `absolute` positioning, so that transforms can start from same position, this is easier to manage.

+No rotation needed for front face because we're in top view by default.

+Note in browser, _positive_ translateY value makes the object go _down_, and _negative_ translateY value makes the object to _up_. (opposite of Blender).

+translateX with negative value will move the object to the left, positive value will go to the right. (same as Blender).